-- resolve to join all of its electricity accounts (including small facilities, large facilities and unmetered streetlights) to the Victorian Energy Collaboration (VECO) from 1 January 2022 to 31 December 2030, for an assessed total contract value of around \$860,000 over the contract period; and - 2. delegate to the CEO the ability to sign all of the related contractual documentation, including the Letter of Intent.
+- resolve to join all of its electricity accounts (including small facilities, large facilities and un-metered streetlights) to the Victorian Energy Collaboration (VECO) from 1 January 2022 to 31 December 2030, for an assessed total contract value of around \$860,000 over the contract period; and - 2. delegate the CEO to sign all of the related contractual documentation, including the Letter of Intent.